(With apologies to Michael Pollan for another riff of his quote, “Eat food. Not too much. Mostly Plants.”)

 Ivy leaves contain saponin, a natural detergent and foaming agent. (“Saponin” comes from the Latin word for soap, “sapo.”)
 Other sources of saponins include horse chestnuts, soapwort and soap nuts.

 I don’t know if the ivy works or the agitation of the machine alone cleans the clothes and we’ve all been duped into buying more products than we need.
 I do know my clothes come out clean.
 However, they don’t go in very dirty.
 Someone on Facebook told me that her family’s very dirty clothes come out of the wash clean with the addition of mere vinegar and no detergent.
+(However, I’ve also read that vinegar in a front-loader can damage the rubber gasket.)

 On my long to-blog list, I’ve added “make liquid detergent from ivy.”
 To do this, you simmer the leaves in water and strain.
 I hope it works well.
 (Go here for laundry detergent made from horse chestnuts.)